✓ Updated April 2026

 Wander the Blue Medina Walls

 culturalLose yourself in the labyrinthine alleys of Essaouira's UNESCO-listed medina, where whitewashed buildings are accented with vibrant blue doors and shutters.
-Seek out the quieter residential areas away from the main souks to truly feel the pulse of local life, and keep an eye out for intricate tilework and hidden courtyards.
+Seek out the hidden squares and artisan workshops, and listen for the calls of seagulls echoing from the ramparts.

 Sunset Over the Skala de la Ville